overwolf/overwolf.github.io/docs/topics/video-capture.md

 ## Required Permissions

-Using any of the above APIs's requirse the **VideoCaptureSettings** flag in your app manifest: Only apps with this permission, will be defined as a capture apps than can be configured in the OW client "capture" tab.
+Using any of the above APIs requires the **VideoCaptureSettings** flag in your app manifest: Only apps with this permission, will be defined as a capture apps than can be configured in the OW client "capture" tab.

-In addition, some file operations that related to videos, might require to add the `allow_local_file_access : true` flag in your app manifest.
+Additionally, some file operations that related to videos, might require adding `allow_local_file_access : true` flag in your app manifest.
-For example - if you want to play the captures videos using the absout file path (instead of the generated Overwolf "media://" path).
+For example - if you want to play the captures videos using the absolute file path (instead of the generated Overwolf "media://" path).

 See for an example the [overwolf.streaming.stop()](../api/overwolf-streaming#stopstreamid-callback) documentation.